coder/coder/docs/templates/resource-metadata.md

 ## Hiding resources in the UI

 Sometimes, some resources don't need to be exposed in the UI.
-That helps to keep the workspace view clean and hide not helpful info.
-To hide a resource from the UI you can use the `hide` attribute like the example below:
+That helps to keep the workspace view clean for your developers.
+To hide a resource from the UI, use the `hide` attribute like the example below:

 ```hcl
 resource "coder_metadata" "deployment" {